imanghafoori1/laravel-decorator/README.md

 1- Is a "callable"

-2- which takes an other "callable" (as it's only argument, like a snake swallows an other snake)
+2- which takes another "callable" (as it's only argument, like a snake swallows another snake)

 3- and returns a new `"callable"` (which internally calls the original `callable`, putting some code before and after it.)